dsccommunity/StorageDsc/README.md

   - Added FSFormat parameter to allow disk format to be specified.
   - Size or AllocationUnitSize mismatches no longer trigger Set-TargetResource because these values can't be changed (yet).
   - MOF Class version updated to 1.0.0.0.
+  - Unit tests changed to match xDiskAccessPath methods.
+  - Added additional unit tests to Get-TargetResource.
+  - Fixed bug in Get-TargetResource when disk did not contain any partitions.
+  - Added missing cmdletbinding() to functions.
 * xMountImage (Breaking Change):
   - Removed Name parameter (Breaking Change)
   - Added validation of DriveLetter parameter.